 Chevrolet/Geo offers Courtesy Transportation for customers needing warranty service.
-Courtesy Transportation will be offered in conjunction with the coverage provided by the BUMPER TO BUMPER New Vehicle Limited Warranty to retail purchasers of 1995 Chevrolet/Geo passenger cars and light duty trucks (please see your selling dealer for details).
+Courtesy Transportation will be offered in conjunction with the coverage provided by the BUMPER TO BUMPER New Vehicle Limited Warranty to eligible purchasers of 1995 Chevrolet/Geo passenger car and light duty trucks (please see your selling dealer for details).

-Courtesy Transportation includes:
+Courtesy Transportation Includes: